jundalisay/sp/content/en/research/hume/treatise/book-1/part-1/section-07.md

 For example, a physical line's precise length is not different from the physical line itself.

-Therefore, these two ideas are not separated in the mind.
+Therefore, these 2 ideas are not separated in the mind.

 The general idea of a physical line appears in the mind with a precise degree of quantity and quality, despite all our abstractions and refinements.